mmckechney/SqlBuildManager/docs/change_notes.md

 ### Version 13.0.1

 - *FIXED:* Updated distribution algorithm for `--concurrencytype` of `Server` and `MaxPerServer` when number of Batch nodes is very close to the number of SQL Server targets.
 Was yielding less than the number of nodes.
+- *FIXED:* Updated Service Bus message retrieval to better manage when messages not matching the job name are in large quantity

 ### Version 13.0.0